 Earth works will include removing about 2.4 million cubic metres of spoil which includes crushed Sydney sandstone and shale.
 About 70,000t of steel will be used for the construction of the railway tracks and reinforcing the concrete.

 More than 3,000 park and ride spaces will be developed in future as part of the project.
-Major tunnelling work is expected to begin in 2014.
+Major tunnelling work began in 2014.

 Contractors involved in the Sydney North West region’s rail link project